fculmone/First-Game/README.md

 # First-Game: Dodge the Creeps!
-The first game that I will be making with godot.
+The first game that I made with godot.

 You can play it here: https://fculmone.itch.io/dodge-the-creeps